Three Approaches to Leadership and the Trait Theory

 EI and Leadership

-Emotional intelligence is the strongest predictor of who will emerge as a leader.
+According to Goleman, EI is a stronger predictor of leadership emergence than IQ or technical skills alone.
 IQ and technical skills are threshold capabilities: necessary but not sufficient.

 Leadership research has had a long argument with itself.
 Each generation of researchers asked a different question.
 Are leaders born?
 Are they made?
 Does the situation matter more than the person?
 Three streams of theory developed over the twentieth century, often in dialogue with each other.
 The first stream, the Trait Theory, started the argument by asking what kind of person becomes a leader.